firedrakeproject/firedrake/docs/source/firedrake_24.rst

 Registration includes a drinks reception and three-course dinner at `Corpus Christi college, Oxford <https://www.ccc.ox.ac.uk>`__, founded in 1517.
 The dinner will take place on the evening of 17 September.
 Corpus Christi college is right next to Oriel, about fifteen minutes walk from the Andrew Wiles building.
+There is no dress code for the dinner, come as you are.

 It is possible during registration to purchase additional tickets for the dinner, to bring non-registered companions.